syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 guides.

-### Register the platform as a worker
+### Register the platform as a Destination

-To register the platform cluster as an available worker cluster, you will run through the same steps you ran during the worker cluster registration in [Installing a Promise](installing-a-promise):
+To register the platform cluster as an available Destination, you will run through the same steps you ran during the worker cluster Destination registration in [Installing a Promise](installing-a-promise):

 * Install and configure Flux
-* Register the cluster with Kratix
+* Register the cluster as a Destination with Kratix

 There's a script in the `kratix` directory that will do exactly that.
 This script replicates the setup you performed previously in the [Destination setup](./installing-kratix#destination-setup) section.
 Run: